aihpi/workshop-rl1-introduction/README.md

+# RL I - Introduction

-# RL Playground
+# RL Lab
 An educational web interface for building intuition about reinforcement learning fundamentals.
-Interactively adjust parameters, watch agents train in real-time, and visualize how RL algorithms learn.

-**Current Implementation**: Q-Learning on FrozenLake-v1 (4×4 grid world) with the option to set `is_slippery`to `false`or `true`
+The interface visualizes how RL algorithms learn.
+The backend is build on the well-known environments of the [gymnasium library](https://gymnasium.farama.org).
+Users can change environments, algorithms and parameters.

+**Current Implementation**:
+- environments
+   - Gymnasium FrozenLake-v1 (4x4) with `is_slippery=True`
+   - Gymnasium FrozenLake-v1 (4x4) with `is_slippery=False`
+- algorithms
+   - Q-learning (custom build)

 **Design**: Modular architecture designed for easy extension with new algorithms and environments